WebAssembly/spec/document/core/appendix/properties.rst

 Soundness
 ---------

+.. todo:: need to ensure wf of nondet types and operate wrt semantic types

 The :ref:`type system <type-system>` of WebAssembly is *sound*, implying both *type safety* and *memory safety* with respect to the WebAssembly semantics.
 For example:

 * All types declared and derived during validation are respected at run time;